TykTechnologies/tykctl/README.md

 We decided to start with Tyk cloud, as such this is the only service tykctl supports at the moment.

 The CLI is grouped into services.
-For example to use the tyk cloud service options you should prefix all your subcommands with: tykctl cloud <subcommand and arguments go here>
+For example to use the tyk cloud service options you should prefix all your subcommands with:

+`tykctl cloud <subcommand and arguments go here>`

 ### Installation

    #### From Homebrew (recommended for macOS )
-- This is a private repo hence you will need to set HOMEBREW_GITHUB_API_TOKEN environment variable with a GitHub access token before running brew install.
+ - This is a private repo hence you will need to set HOMEBREW_GITHUB_API_TOKEN environment variable with a GitHub personal access token before running brew install.
   ```shell
   export HOMEBREW_GITHUB_API_TOKEN=<Github access token here>
   brew tap TykTechnologies/tykctl https://github.com/TykTechnologies/tykctl